hyldmo/graphql-yoga/.changeset/chilly-windows-happen.md

 + })
 ```

+**`handleIncomingMessage` renamed to `handleNodeRequest`**

+For some frameworks, we need to use this low-level function such as Fastify and Koa.
+So you can basically rename the method to `handleNodeRequest`.

 **No more `.start` and `.stop`**

 Previously on Node and CF/Service Workers environments, Yoga handles server processes with `.start` and `.stop` methods together with some environment specific server configurations.
 Yoga no longer deals with HTTP server configuration so the following changes needed;